TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

 Review a patch
 ==============

-Reviewing consists of two parts:
+Reviewing a patch consists of two steps:

 #. :ref:`Code-review <lifeOfAPatch-review>`
 #. :ref:`Testing the change <lifeOfAPatch-test>`

-You can do both or just one or the other.
+You have the option to contribute to both stages or just a single stage in the review process.

-If you're able to improve the patch yourself, it is very much appreciated if you also submit an improved version (see :ref:`lifeOfAPatch-improve-patch` for more information on this).
+If you're able to improve the patch yourself, your contribution would be very much appreciated.
+Visit :ref:`lifeOfAPatch-improve-patch` to find out about what happens once a patch has been submitted for approval.

 .. seealso::